Post-traumatic growth

 In psychology, post-traumatic growth (PTG) is positive psychological change experienced as a result of struggling with highly challenging, highly stressful life circumstances.
 These circumstances represent significant challenges to the adaptive resources of the individual, and pose significant challenges to the individual's way of understanding the world and their place in it.
 Post-traumatic growth involves "life-changing" psychological shifts in thinking and relating to the world and the self, that contribute to a personal process of change, that is deeply meaningful.

 Individuals who experience post-traumatic growth often report changes across the following five areas: appreciation of life; relating to others; personal strength; new possibilities; and spiritual, existential or philosophical change.

-These changes allow these individuals to give meaning to their traumatic experience in order to better understand themselves, allowing them to appreciate all aspects of their lives, stronger relationships allow them to increase empathy while personal strength becomes resilience as well and spiritual experiences or philosophy helps them incorporate new core beliefs.
+These changes allow these individuals to give meaning to their traumatic experience in order to better understand themselves, allowing them to appreciate all aspects of their lives, stronger relationships allow them to increase empathy while personal strength becomes resilience as well and spiritual experiences or philosophy help them incorporate new core beliefs.
 These five areas allow these individuals to grow and find meaning in different but interconnecting sources.

 Global context and history

 The general understanding that suffering and distress can potentially yield positive change is thousands of years old.
 For example, some of the early ideas and writing of the ancient Hebrews, Greeks, and early Christians, as well as some of the teachings of Hinduism, Buddhism, Islam and the Baháʼí Faith contain elements of the potentially transformative power of suffering.
 Attempts to understand and discover the meaning of human suffering represent a central theme of much philosophical inquiry and appear in the works of novelists, dramatists and poets.

-Traditional psychology's equivalent to thriving is resilience, which is reaching the previous level of functioning before a trauma, stressor, or challenge.
+Traditional psychology's equivalent to thriving is psychological resilience, which is reaching the previous level of functioning before a trauma, stressor, or challenge.
 The difference between resilience and thriving is the recovery point – thriving goes above and beyond resilience, and involves finding benefits within challenges.

 The term "post-traumatic growth" was coined by psychologists Richard Tedeschi and Lawrence Calhoun at the University of North Carolina at Charlotte.
 According to Tedeschi, as many as 89% of survivors report at least one aspect of post-traumatic growth, such as a renewed appreciation for life.

 Variants of the idea have included Crystal Park's proposed stress related growth model, which highlighted the derived sense of meaning in the context of adjusting to challenging and stressful situations, and Joseph and Linley's proposed adversarial growth model, which linked growth with psychological wellbeing.
 According to the adversarial growth model, whenever an individual is experiencing a challenging situation, they can either integrate the traumatic experience into their current belief system and worldviews or they can modify their beliefs based on their current experiences.
 If the individual positively accommodates the trauma-related information and assimilates prior beliefs, psychological growth can occur following adversity.